Back to all posts

 The agility of an organization is also essential for embracing new ideas that could revolutionize the industry.
 The openness of an organization will help it identify these new ideas, which can then be quickly implemented in order to bring the company into the 21st century and beyond.

-In this context, managing change means you're able to identify problems before they become big enough issues to disrupt workflow or cause anything but the least amount of drama.
+In this context, managing change means you're able to identify problems before they become big enough issues to disrupt workflows.
 It's also important because it makes sure that change is well-explained to your employees, so they know what's going on and how it affects them personally.

 When people feel that they're being heard, their morale tends to increase.
-And when their morale is high, they'll be more productive — and it'll be in general easier to find and retain the best talent.
+And, in general, it'll be easier to find and retain the best talent when your company has a reputation for listening to and respecting its employees.

 Final word